Reproducible-Science-Curriculum/RR-Jupyter-hackathon-Jan-2018/README.md

 # RR-Jupyter-hackathon-Jan-2018

-### Reproducible Research using Jupyter Notebooks: Curriculum Development Hackathon
+### Reproducible Research using Jupyter Notebooks: Curriculum Development Hackathon v 2.0

 Curriculum Development Hackathon on Reproducible Research using Jupyter Notebooks, to be held Jan 9-10, 2018 at BIDS in Berkeley, CA